 The traditional knitwear from the Aran Islands, once handmade by fishermen and having "family patterns".
 To identify the washed-up bodies of the drowned, so the legend goes.
 Available nearly everywhere in Ireland in natural wool and even synthetics.
 Choose a white or off-white sweater, not one of the garish colored ones.
 Again, compare prices - visitors to the Aran Islands themselves have occasionally reported higher prices there than in Dublin!

 Irish crystal for many people is synonymous with Waterford Crystal - but there are many more factories and craft outlets producing their own wares.
 These are not of a lesser quality.
 Caution: insist on crash-proof packing.
 Or inquire about sending the goods (fully insured) to your home address, often a sensible alternative to lugging breakables across continents.

 Tweed clothing in all forms and sizes is an investment - you will have years to enjoy the garments and they never go out of style.
 Again available in most stores and from a variety of manufacturers.
 Men should get at least a tweed cap for those rainy days on the golf links.
 Maybe avoid the more garish multi-colored ones ... then again, they might just go with those "original Scottish" checked trousers.

 The linen industry is especially strong in Northern Ireland and you will find factory outlets, craft stores and designer outlets selling everything from tea towels to "grandfather shirts."
 Invest in a long nightshirt with a matching cap if you dare!
 For the less adventurous, a collection of tea towels with prints might be the best idea.
-They can be used for decorative purposes, and if you get tired of them, they also have a good use as, well, tea towels.
+They can be used for decorative purposes, and if you get tired of them, you can put them to good use as, well, tea towels.